AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/curl123.md

  - 'curl/3' : Separate URL, Options, and Target args
  - 'http/3' : REST-inspired user-level interface for curl
 ---
-`curl/1` — Combined URL, Options, and Target all in one list

-`curl/2` — Separate URL arg, combined Options, and Target in one list

-`curl/3` — Separate URL, Options, and Target args

-`http/3` — REST-inspired user-level interface for curl

 ## FORMS